mjtiv/aix-file-format/README.md

 We just thought “.aix” had the perfect mix of **EXE-style execution** and **Elon’s flair for the letter X**.

 *Please don’t sue us over the cool name of the new file type.
 We really just liked the vibe.*

+---

+## ⚠️ Commercial Use Notice

+The `.aix` file format and demonstration payloads in this repository are released under the MIT License for **non-commercial, educational, and research use only**.

+Use of `.aix` as part of **commercial runtime infrastructure** — including but not limited to:

+- Agent trust scoring
+- Drift-based enforcement (NFER)
+- Quarantine logic or sandboxing
+- AI agent orchestration via `.aix` capsules

+...may require a separate **commercial license**.

+This includes integration into:

+- Paid SaaS products
+- Enterprise agent frameworks
+- Commercial AI safety tooling

+Patent claims are pending.
+By public disclosure, we retain infrastructure rights while open-sourcing the file format itself.

+💼 If you're a company using `.aix` beyond personal or academic use, please contact:
+📧 **mjtiv@udel.edu**

+---